Enabling Sustainable Development through relationships

 In 2016, our staff returned to NZ, but we saw no reason to stop the work.
 We rebranded as Circuit.
 The name and logo reflect our desire to be connected to the communities we work in, as well as mutual sharing.

 Circuit is run by a small team of mostly self-funded staff in NZ.
-In Myanmar, Circuit helped found our partner organisation: Love Conquers All Foundation (LCA), which includes dozens of project leaders and volunteers.
-It is through LCA and its extensive network that our projects are done.
-Circuit workers in NZ support LCA from a distance as well as regular fund raising and awareness for expansion.
+In Myanmar, Circuit helped found our partner organisation, MP which includes dozens of project leaders and volunteers.
+It is through MP and its extensive network that our projects are done.
+Circuit workers in NZ support MP from a distance as well as regular fund raising and awareness for expansion.